 A step toward the full GMRES algorithm was also made.
-Few Arnoldi modes, $\Phi_n'' = A\Phi_n', \Phi_n''' = A\Phi_n'', \dots$, have been added to the initial basis.
-The operator A denotes the linear operator obtained after an adapted discretization of the Navier-Stokes equations, so that AU = b(U).
+Few Arnoldi modes, $\Phi''n = A\Phi'n, \Phi'''n = A\Phi''n, \dots$, have been added to the initial basis.
+The operator A denotes the linear operator obtained after an adapted discretization of the Navier-Stokes equations, so that $A\mathbf{U} = b(\mathbf{U})$.
 The results have not been really improved.
 A large Arnoldi basis should be certainly necessary, but the numerical costs required to generate (and to solve) the POD ROM become prohibitive.

 The following section presents another kind of algorithm that couples POD ROM with DNS.
-If the Navier-Stokes lives on the same attractor (no dynamic change), the DNS can be greatly accelerated using POD basis functions.
-Indeed, a Galerkin free reduced order model is recently used as DNS accelerator [47].
+If the Navier-Stokes solution lives on the same attractor (no dynamic change), the DNS can be greatly accelerated using POD basis functions.
+Indeed, a Galerkin free reduced order model is recently used as DNS accelerator [49].

-5.2 An hybrid DNS/POD ROM method
+5.2.
+A hybrid DNS/POD ROM method

-It has been demonstrated that the percentage of the reconstruction energy decreases rapidly outside the temporal interval defined by the snapshots database for three dimentional flows [30].
+It has been demonstrated that the percentage of the reconstruction energy decreases rapidly outside the temporal interval defined by the snapshots database for three-dimensional flows [30].
 Thus, the aim of the present methodology is to update the database statistics when time evolves.
 By doing this, the POD basis is actualized and represents with high fidelity the current flow.
 The main idea is to implement a process allowing to replace older snapshots with new ones at low numerical costs.
 These new snapshots can be obtained using few DNS iterations.
 Once a new POD basis is available, a new ROM is constructed and integrated until a new snapshot is needed.
 Then, the process is repeated.
 We chose to take snapshot periodically.
-A schematic representation of the algorithm is presented in figure 24.
+A schematic representation of the algorithm is presented in Fig. 24.
 Let us denote Re_1 the Reynolds number used to build the initial POD subspace, and Re_2 the Reynolds number associated to the new desired dynamic.
-All the simulations (ROM and DNS in figure 24) are performed at Re_2 .
+All the simulations (ROM and DNS in Fig. 24) are performed at Re_2 .
 After few DNS iterations, a new snapshot is available.
-To build a new POD subspace, we have to update the database ($\S5.2.1$), to compute the correlations tensor $(\S5.2.2)$ and to compute the new POD basis $(\S5.2.3)$.
-All the coefficients of the ROM (21), i.e. $L^{(m)}$, $L^{(r)}$, $B^{(m)}$, $B^{(c)}$, $C^{(m)}$, are built using the current POD basis (corresponding to the modified database), and the integration is performed using $Re \equiv Re_2$.
+To build a new POD subspace, we have to update the database (Section 5.2.1) to compute the correlations tensor (Section 5.2.2) and to compute the new POD basis (Section 5.2.3).
+All the coefficients of the ROM (21), i.e. $L^{(m)}$, $B^{(m)}$, $B^{(c)}$, $C^{(m)}$, are built using the current POD basis (corresponding to the modified database), and the integration is performed using $Re \equiv Re_2$.
 Indeed, the Reynolds number Re is required to evaluate $B^{(m)}$ (see(16b)).
 In order to obtain a "real time" POD basis actualization, efficient methods are developed for each step.